phucvu-nyu/bst236/docs/chapter_appendix/installation.md

 For your local Integrated Development Environment (IDE), we suggest using Visual Studio Code (VS Code) - a lightweight, open-source editor.
 Head to the [VS Code official website](https://code.visualstudio.com/) to download and install the version that matches your operating system.

-VS Code features a robust marketplace of extensions that enables coding and debugging in virtually any programming language.
-Take Python for example - by installing the "Python Extension Pack", you gain full debugging capabilities for Python code.
-The figure below demonstrates how to install extensions.

 ### Github Copilot